juniorsundarCasual/TGT/vault/volume-5.chapter-366.md

 In front of the platform, there were multiple rows of seats filled with audience members from the Sect.

 "Today, on Unearthing the Truth, we have two sides clashing on the point of defining the Mana Unit.
 To my right-" he said as he extended his arm to his right, "We have Kevan, Revian, Casey and Lacey.
-Who stand behind their published definition: The amount of mana required when displacing one cubic-centimetre of distilled water to raise the temperature of one-hundredth cubic centimetre of alchemically pure Enthermic Fluid by one Kelvin using the |Firestarter| spell."
+Who stand behind their published definition: The amount of mana required when displacing one cubic-centimetre of distilled water to raise the temperature of one-hundredth cubic centimetre of alchemically pure Enthermic Fluid by one Kelvin using the |Firestarter| spell.
+From this point onwards, their stance shall be in favour of Definition 1."

-"And to my left-" he extended his arm to the left, "We have Luce, Krane and Norris supporting the definition derived from their 'under consideration' report: The amount of mana required to produce one cubic-centimetre of pure, distilled water using the |Water Spout| spell under standard temperature and pressure (STP)."
+"And to my left-" he extended his arm to the left, "We have Luce, Krane and Norris supporting the definition derived from their 'under consideration' report: The amount of mana required to produce one cubic-centimetre of pure, distilled water using the |Water Spout| spell under standard temperature and pressure (STP).
+From this point onwards, their stance shall be in favour of Definition 2."

 "I shall be the unbiased moderator of this debate," Guy said while tapping his chest.
 "To assess the debate, we have our panel of judges-"